 Since the 1960s, the Etch-a-Sketch has been a toy staple for almost every child who has grown up in America.
-Those more familiar with the line of Etch-a-Sketches know that other versions have come out such as the Animator in 1986, a digital Etch-a-Sketch capable of storing 12 pictures; the Animator 2000 in 1988 which added computer games; the Etch-a-Sketch Color in 1993 made six colors available; and the Etch-A-Sketch Plug and Play Drawing System where hand-held controllers and a television screen are used as your etch-a-sketch.
+Those more familiar with the line of Etch-a-Sketches know that other versions have come out such as the Animator in 1986, a digital Etch-a-Sketch capable of storing 12 pictures; the Animator 2000 in 1988, which added computer games; the Etch-a-Sketch Color in 1993, which made six colors available for etching and sketching; and the Etch-A-Sketch Plug and Play Drawing System, where hand-held controllers and a television screen are used as your etch-a-sketch.

 10. iPad Etch-a-Sketch